 - Seafood shells and bones: Seafood shells provide tons of briny, sweet flavor in this stock.
 You can use any combination of shrimp, crab, and lobster shells - or fish bones.
 We'll discuss more on that below!

 - Aromatics: Garlic peels, onion peels, carrot peels, and fennel fronds provide lots of allium flavor and sweetness.
 If you don't have fennel, use celery instead.
 A bell pepper would be great too!

 - Clam Juice: Clam juice provides a nice base for the stock, but if you can't find it, you can use chicken stock instead.

 - Herbs and Spices: I typically use fresh dill or parsley, as well as bay leaves.

 Optionally, I like to deglaze the shells with dry white wine for added flavor.
 Just make sure to reduce the wine to boil off the alcohol!

 Where to Purchase Seafood Shells and Bones

 Like I said, you can use a mix of seafood shells and bones for this stew.
 You may be wondering where to buy seafood shells.

-- This second option assumes you don't have much prep time.
-Let's say you're looking to prepare a seafood risotto over the weekend, and you need seafood stock — or maybe you want to prepare something later tonight.
+Method 2: This second option assumes you don't have much prep time.
+Let's say you're looking to prepare a seafood risotto over the weekend, and you need seafood stock -- or maybe you want to prepare something later tonight.

 The easiest way to source crab shells is to purchase pre-cooked crab legs in their shells.
 Live crabs require some skill to cook and clean, so I highly suggest purchasing the pre-cooked variety unless you're already comfortable cooking them.